SaviorFs/Arduino-Based-Smart-Temperature-Monitoring-System/README.md

 ## Deployment

+This system is currently deployed and tested in a local development environment.

-Secure connections are handled using NGINX reverse proxy on port 8443 for WSS traffic.
-The WebSocket server runs on port 8081 locally.
-Port forwarding was configured to allow secure and non-secure traffic from both browser and Arduino clients..
+- The WebSocket server runs locally on port `8081` and accepts `ws://` connections from both the browser dashboard and the Arduino Uno R4 WiFi.
+- The frontend interface is accessed directly via `index.html` opened in a browser.
+- No NGINX reverse proxy or SSL (WSS) is currently configured, as the application does not require public access or secure WebSocket connections in this setup.
+- Firebase services are accessed remotely for authentication and real-time database operations.

+This setup is suitable for development and testing on a single machine or local network.

 ## License